tanabe/karabiner-elements-config/README.md

 # How to use

+Put karabiner.json into `~/.config/karabiner/karabiner.json`
-Put json files into `~/.config/karabiner/assets/complex_modifications`.
+Except for karabiner.json, put json files into `~/.config/karabiner/assets/complex_modifications`.
 See more details on the [Karabiner-Elements docs](https://karabiner-elements.pqrs.org/docs/json/location/).